Skip to content

 2. libraries, bundles and tabs

 These three jobs are matrix jobs that run tasks for the individual packages.
-If the package has changes, then the job will run tests and tsc for the package.
+The job will run tests and tsc for the package.

 This means that if the package requires playwright to run its tests, it will be installed during the init step.